raiv200/Web-Developement-Mock-Test-1/CSS-Position/README.md

 position: sticky;
 ```

-The elements are positioned  based on the user's scoll position.
+The elements are positioned  based on the user's scroll position.